AmyStrange.org and the UNeXpLaiNed ©Copyrighted by Dave Ayotte & Caty Bergman

 "Myth: All Serial killers are insane or are evil geniuses.

-"As a group, serial killers suffer from a variety of personality disorders, including psychopathy, anti-social personality, and others.
+"Another myth that exists is that serial killers have either a debilitating mental condition, or they are extremely clever and intelligent."As a group, serial killers suffer from a variety of personality disorders, including psychopathy, anti-social personality, and others.
 Most, however, are not adjudicated as insane under the law.

 "The media has created a number of fictional serial killer 'geniuses', who outsmart law enforcement at every turn.
 Like other populations, however, serial killers range in intelligence from borderline to above average levels.